fatlama/backend-challenge/README.md

 - Code style & file structure is up to you, but make sure it is consistent and easy to understand

 ## Checklist for Challenge
-- [ ] Build API endpoints for Fat Lama messaging interface
+- [ ] Build API endpoint for Fat Lama search
 - [ ] Ensure all code is sufficiently tested
 - [ ] Write brief summary on the approach you took and the tools you used (max 500 words)